typesafehub/zinc/README.md

 Build
 -----

 Zinc is built using sbt 0.13.
-To create the full distribution:

-    sbt universal:packageZipTarball
+See development.md.

 Previously published distributions up to 0.3.1-M1 relase can be found in the [old zinc repo].
 Newer distributions are hosted under [Lightbend downloads].